KARINA CASIANO

 On Super Bowl Sunday, on the last day of her life, a vengeful old lady looks back at the way her life has been shaped by being a woman.
 As she remembers the instances of harassment and danger she has endured throughout her life, she reflects on the role we all play in perpetuating sexual inequality.
 Womankind submerges us into the dark reality of sexism, and into the mind of a poisoned soul who has had enough.

-* June 2014, Kupferberg Centrer for the Performing Arts, Queens College, NYC
+* June 2014, Kupferberg Centrer for the Performing Arts, Queens College

 This work was created in part through The Field's Artist Residency Program, supported by the Lambent Foundation, and Chashama.